gazpachu/joanmira/README.md

 - A minimal admin area (CMS) to edit/publish stories
 - Preloaded URLs (like Gatsby)
-- Convert images in the markdown files to WebP
 - Blog posts belonging to several categories (low priority)

 ## Run it locally